Official websites use .mil

 1st Lt.
 Donovan Holloway, air intelligence officer with Marine Fighter Attack Squadron 242, plays with a Japanese orphan during a Single Marine Program volunteer event at Kaihoku-En Children’s Home in Hofu City, Yamaguchi Prefecture, Japan, Nov.
 14, 2015.
 The children interacted and built relationships with the 18 service members during the visit.
 The visit afforded the children the opportunity to meet new people and have an afternoon filled with interaction. - 1st Lt.
 Donovan Holloway, air intelligence officer with Marine Fighter Attack Squadron 242, plays with a Japanese orphan during a Single Marine Program volunteer event at Kaihoku-En Children’s Home in Hofu City, Yamaguchi Prefecture, Japan, Nov.
 14, 2015.
 The children interacted and built relationships with the 18 service members during the visit.
 The visit afforded the children the opportunity to meet new people and have an afternoon filled with interaction.

 Station Volunteers look for trash at Futashika Umezu Falls, in Futashika, Yamaguchi Prefecture, Japan, Oct.
 16, 2015.
 The Single Marine Program at Marine Corps Air Station Iwakuni, Japan, provides residents volunteer opportunities to build relations with Japanese locals and experience part of the foreign culture.
-Volunteers enjoyed the scenery of the forest, river and waterfalls, as they picked up trash and debris along the river. - Station Volunteers look for trash at Futashika Umezu Falls, in Futashika, Yamaguchi Prefecture, Japan, Oct.
+Station residents share the environment with the community and are taking necessary precautions to prevent adverse effects on the environment and habitat. - Station Volunteers look for trash at Futashika Umezu Falls, in Futashika, Yamaguchi Prefecture, Japan, Oct.
 16, 2015.
 The Single Marine Program at Marine Corps Air Station Iwakuni, Japan, provides residents volunteer opportunities to build relations with Japanese locals and experience part of the foreign culture.
-Volunteers enjoyed the scenery of the forest, river and waterfalls, as they picked up trash and debris along the river.
+Station residents share the environment with the community and are taking necessary precautions to prevent adverse effects on the environment and habitat.

 Sgt.
 Ryan Cipkar, left, and Lance Cpl.
 Miguel Avelar, center, dispose of trash as Lance Cpl.
 Miguel Moto holds the garbage bag open during a community relations event host by the Single Marine Program aboard Marine Corps Air Station Iwakuni, Japan, Sep.
 4, 2015.
 Various organizations and tenant units aboard the air station foster the friendship between the U.S. and Japan by conducting these community relations events each year.
 Cipkar, from Steger, Ill., is a telephone person computer technician with Marine Tactical Electronic Warfare Squadron 3.
 Avelar, San Bernardino, Calif., and Moto, from Taipei, Taiwan, are expeditionary airfield system technician with Headquarters and Headquarters Squadron. - Sgt.
 Ryan Cipkar, left, and Lance Cpl.
 Miguel Avelar, center, dispose of trash as Lance Cpl.
 Miguel Moto holds the garbage bag open during a community relations event host by the Single Marine Program aboard Marine Corps Air Station Iwakuni, Japan, Sep.
 4, 2015.
 Various organizations and tenant units aboard the air station foster the friendship between the U.S. and Japan by conducting these community relations events each year.
 Cipkar, from Steger, Ill., is a telephone person computer technician with Marine Tactical Electronic Warfare Squadron 3.
 Avelar, San Bernardino, Calif., and Moto, from Taipei, Taiwan, are expeditionary airfield system technician with Headquarters and Headquarters Squadron.